kyonifer/koma/core/Module.md

 An implementation of Matrix using the Matrix Toolkit for Java.
 # Package koma.matrix.mtj.backend
 A set of convenient wrappers for using MTJ standalone if ever needed.
+# Package koma.ndarray
+A set of interfaces for N-dimensional containers
+# Package koma.ndarray.common
+Base classes for ndarrays
+# Package koma.ndarray.default
+A set of (unoptimized) implementations of NDArrays that run on all platforms
 # Package koma.util
 Utility functions.
 # Package koma.util.test